West High School (Texas)

-West High School is a public high school located in West, Texas (USA) and classified as a 3A school by the UIL.
+West High School is a public high school located in West, Texas, and classified as a 3A school by the University Interscholastic League (UIL).
 It is part of the West Independent School District located in northern McLennan County.
 In 2015, the school was rated "Met Standard" by the Texas Education Agency.

 The campus was heavily damaged in the April 2013 West Fertilizer Company explosion and demolition of the school building began in mid-December 2013.
 Classes were held at a temporary site until the new West High School campus opened in 2015.